Cruise Ships Can Pose a High-Risk for Slips, Falls, Accidents and Injuries

 In addition to these larger cruise line excursions, there are multiple, smaller paddlewheel boat cruises that operate on the Mississippi and Missouri rivers and carry up to 30,000 passengers every year.
 Despite the luxury, thrill, and excitement offered aboard any of these vessels, however, cruise ships can pose a high-risk for slips, falls, accidents, and injuries.

-What are the Injury Risks on a Cruise Ship?
+What are the Injury and Accident Risks on a Cruise Ship?

 Cruise ships are designed for entertainment and activity.
 Most large commercial cruise ships are enormous structures that carry thousands of passengers at a time.
 About 11% of cruise ships can accommodate more than 4,000 passengers onboard.
 Most cruise ships (32%) host between 2,000 and 3,000 guests.
 The largest cruise ship in the world as of 2022—Wonders of the Sea—can carry up to 7,000 passengers onboard.
 It contains 18 decks and is as tall as a 20-story building.